|

 129 |

-quite steep and directly in front of the green is a very large sand
+steep and directly in front of the green is a very large sand trap.

-there is very little backing, so place the ball carefully when you
+is very little backing, so place the ball carefully when you drive for

-drive for the green.
-Again, if you know how to apply backspin, this
+the green.
+Again, if you know how to apply backspin, this might be a

 |